 In the event the Contractor's records are subpoenaed pursuant to Conn.
 Gen. Stat.
-Section 36a-43, the Contractor shall, within twenty-four (24) hours of service of the subpoena, notify the person designated for the Comptroller in Section 3 of this Agreement of such subpoena.
-Within thirty-six (36) hours of service, the Contractor shall send a written notice of the subpoena together with a copy of the same to the person designated for the Comptroller in Section 3 of this Agreement.
+Section 36a-43, the Contractor shall, within twenty-four (24) hours of service of the subpoena, notify the person designated for the Commission in Section 3 of this Agreement of such subpoena.
+Within thirty-six (36) hours of service, the Contractor shall send a written notice of the subpoena together with a copy of the same to Chairman of the Commission in Section 3 of this Agreement.